Karl Helfferich: Biography

 Helfferich studied law and political science at the universities of Munich, Berlin, and Strasbourg.
 He taught at the University of Berlin and later at the government school for colonial politics and oriental languages.
 In 1902 he entered upon a diplomatic career.
 He soon became a leader in the German government's policy of economic imperialism, and in 1906 he was appointed director of the Anatolian Railway which was financed by Deutsche Bank.
 In 1908 he was made chairman of the directorship of the powerful Deutsche Bank in Berlin.

-At the close of the Balkan War, Helfferich was the German financial delegate to the international conference (1913).
+At the close of the Balkan War, Helfferich was the German financial delegate to the international conference at London in 1913.
 He was the secretary for the Treasury from 1916 to 1917, and was said to be responsible for financing expenses for World War I through loans instead of taxes.
 He counted upon a final German victory and upon imposing heavy indemnities upon the Allies.
 He also served as the vice-chancellor for Chancellors Georg Michaelis and Georg von Hertling.

 During the November Revolution, Helfferich became an early supporter of the self proclaimed "national socialist" Eduard Stadtler and helped fund the founding of his Anti-Bolshevist League on December 1, 1918, receiving a cash donation of 5,000 marks from Paul Mankiewitz, the director of Deutsche Bank.
-This was the nucleus of the 500-million-mark Anti-Bolshevik Fund established by German industry on January 10, 1919 in Berlin.
-Money from this fund flowed into propagandistic anti-Bolshevik, later National Socialist projects, but also to violent groups such as Freikorps, which were intended to crush the socialist movement after the November Revolution.
+This was the nucleus of the 500-million-mark Anti-Bolshevik Fund established by German industry on January 10, 1919, in Berlin.
+Money from this fund flowed into propagandistic anti-Bolshevik, later National Socialist projects, but also to violent groups such as the Freikorps, which were intended to crush the socialist movement after the November Revolution.
 Stadtler, the founder and leader of the Anti-Bolshevist League, according to his own account, arranged for the murder of Rosa Luxemburg and Karl Liebknecht on January 12, 1919, and broke "Gustav Noske's hesitance" about using the military in Berlin days before.

 After the Treaty of Brest-Litovsk, Helfferich was sent to Moscow as the German Ambassador to Russia, succeeding Wilhelm Mirbach, who was assassinated.
 Elected to the Reichstag of 1920, Helfferich led the conservative and monarchist right, known as the Deutsch-Nationalen, and strongly opposed reparations and the economic fulfillment of the Versailles Treaty.
 In particular, he directed his denunciations against the democratic Catholic leader Matthias Erzberger, against whom he had a celebrated lawsuit in 1920.